Bulduper/HexaClock/README.md

 ```
 9. Make sure that the power supply is disconnected
 10. Connect the jumper
-11. Connect the FTDI programmer
+11. Connect the FTDI programmer to your PC via USB cable and to the ESP via PCB pins.
 12. Press both RST and FLASH simultaneously, then release RST, then release FLASH buttons.
 This will make the board enter flash mode.
 12. Upload the code to ESP8266
 13. After the upload is done, disconnect the jumper and the FTDI programmer